Information About Graduate Education Programs

 All applications for admission are submitted to the Office of the Graduate Division of the School of Arts and Sciences for processing.
 Applicants are responsible for submitting complete applications, including scanned copies of your unofficial transcripts and recommendations.
 It is important that applicants continue to check on the status of their applications until all supporting materials have been received.
 After an application is complete, the original application remains on file in the Graduate Division Office at 3401 Walnut Street, Suite 322A; the graduate group has immediate access as well.

 Admission decisions are made by individual graduate groups.
 The official acceptance letter is generated by the Office of the Graduate Division of Arts and Sciences, although students may also receive a separate letter from the chair of the graduate group.
 Once you have been admitted, you will be required to submit an official copy of your transcript.
-It should be mailed directly to the Graduate Division.
+It should be mailed directly to the Graduate Division (see address above).

 The Graduate Division uses an on-line application system.
-This application is easy to use and has many benefits.
+This application is easy to use.
 You may access your application to update or change your information any number of times until you submit the application to us.
 Once your application has been submitted, you will be able to check its status and note the receipt of supporting documentation.
 Since many graduate groups are reviewing applications on-line, We strongly suggest that you take advantage of the option to scan copies of your transcript into your on-line application.
 This will save money and help us to expedite the review your application.
 An official copy will be requested when you have been admitted.
-The application fee for Fall 2013 will be $80.00.
+The application fee for Fall 2017 will be $80.00.

 Listed below is the electronic application option for the graduate groups in this school.
 We no longer accept a paper version.
 In addition, we now allow unofficial copies of your transcripts and some writing samples to be uploaded to your electronic application.
 Please see the application for additional details.
 We strongly recommend that you link in to the application only after viewing the information made available by your specific graduate group.